singlecore06483/sc_framework/README.md

 new udates and features in sc_framework:

-- added 5 new exploits
-- added 5 new tools
+- added 2 new tools
 - bugs and errors are fixed
-- added 3 new command ----> command: search      command: search site     commmand: search windows
-- removed two extra tools

 SC FRAMEWORK